Six Ideas for Teaching Point of View

 Teaching Point of View

-• 4th Grade: Compare and contrast first- and third-person narrations.
+• 4th Grade: Compare and contrast first- and third-person narration.

-• 6th Grade: Explain how an author develops the narrator’s or speaker’s point of view.
+• 6th Grade: Explain how authors develop the narrator’s or speaker’s perspective.

 Lesson Handout